BSPCE vs Token Grants for French Web3 Startups: Two Different Instruments (2026)

 - is subject to corporate income tax in France;

-The loi de finances 2026 lowered that individual-ownership threshold from 25% to 15% and extended the BSPCE perimeter to employees and officers of sub-subsidiaries — favourable for startups after several funding rounds.
-The LF 2025 vs LF 2026 distinction matters; state which applies and confirm eligibility with counsel.
+The 2026 Finance Act lowered that individual-ownership threshold from 25% to 15% and extended the BSPCE perimeter to employees and officers of sub-subsidiaries, which helps startups after several funding rounds.
+The 2025-versus-2026 distinction matters: state which applies and confirm eligibility with counsel.

 Why the choice matters

-BSPCE is a defined regime with conditions, deadlines, and a known tax outcome; a token grant has no equivalent wrapper and its treatment is jurisdiction- and arrangement-specific.
+BSPCE is a defined regime with conditions, deadlines, and a known tax outcome.
+A token grant has no equivalent wrapper, and its treatment is jurisdiction- and arrangement-specific.
 Choosing a token grant where a BSPCE was intended forfeits the BSPCE regime; choosing BSPCE for a non-qualifying company or population is invalid.
-The decision drives dilution, tax, accounting (IFRS 2 vs IAS 19), and compliance — a structuring decision for advisers, not a default to assume.
+The decision drives dilution, tax, accounting (IFRS 2 vs IAS 19), and compliance.
+It is a structuring decision for advisers, not a default to assume.

 Practical guidance

-- Apply the LF 2025 regime (from 15 Feb 2025; gain d'exercice vs gain net de cession) and the LF 2026 threshold/perimeter changes — keep them distinct.
+- Apply the 2025 regime (from 15 February 2025; gain d'exercice versus gain net de cession) and the 2026 threshold and perimeter changes, keeping them distinct.

 - For token grants, run the IFRS 2 vs IAS 19 scope question separately.

-- Confirm the structure with a French avocat fiscaliste / expert-comptable — adviser decision.
+- Confirm the structure with a French avocat fiscaliste or expert-comptable.

 - Document the chosen instrument and its basis for audit and the cap table.

-Wag3s HR administers token-grant vesting and crypto payroll with the records and audit trail a French Web3 startup needs alongside its BSPCE plan — keeping token-grant accounting (IFRS 2 vs IAS 19) and the cap-table/vesting data clean, while the BSPCE legal regime stays a counsel-confirmed structure.
+Wag3s HR administers token-grant vesting and crypto payroll with the records and audit trail a French Web3 startup needs alongside its BSPCE plan, keeping the token-grant accounting (IFRS 2 versus IAS 19) and the cap-table and vesting data clean.
+The BSPCE eligibility analysis and the instrument choice itself remain decisions for a French avocat fiscaliste or expert-comptable; Wag3s supports that adviser's work rather than replacing it.
 See the HR product page.

 Further reading